MyEtherWallet/knowledge-base-v3/example/content/Developers/Does-MyEtherAPI-Have-a-limit-on-the-amount-of-requests-i-can-make.md

 /*
-Title: Does MyEtherAPI have a limit on the amount of requests I can make?
+Title: MyEtherAPI - Limit Requests
 Sort: 2
 */

+"Does MyEtherAPI have a limit on the amount of requests I can make?"

 If you are a heavy user of our API or MyEtherWallet, you may get rate-limited.
 If so, it typically looks something like this: